 The Musical Theatre B.F.A. training culminates in a senior showcase for casting directors, talent agents, and other theatre professionals.

 The Department of Theatre, Drama, and Contemporary Dance also offers a B.A. in Theatre and Drama and a B.F.A. in Dance, as well as two undergraduate minors: a minor in Theatre and Drama, and a minor in Dance.
-Musical Theatre majors may also minor in Dance, but only one class may count towards both the major and minor.
+Musical Theatre majors may also minor in Dance, but they should work with the academic advisor to ensure that they have enough unique hours for both degree objectives, per College policy.

 Your starting point with the Musical Theatre major is the 100-level series of core classes: